Capital of Wales

 The current capital of Wales is Cardiff.
 Historically, Wales did not have a definite capital.
 In 1955, the Minister for Welsh Affairs informally proclaimed Cardiff to be the capital of Wales.
 Since 1964, Cardiff has been home to government offices for Wales, and since 1999 it has been the seat of the Senedd.

 History

+Between the end of Roman rule and the conquest by Edward I in the late 13th century, Wales was usually divided between four kingdoms.
+There were only brief periods where the land was dominated by a single ruler, most notably by Gruffydd ap Llywelyn in the 11th century.
+Rather than being based in a fixed location, Welsh kings would maintain an itinerant court, as was the norm in medieval Europe.

 In the past, multiple places have served as a seat of the government of Wales, including: